 4) The sharing of resources

-Because of the
+Because of the experience of unity with

-experience of unity with others, the idea of holding onto what is
+others, the idea of holding onto what is 'mine' no longer makes sense.

-'mine' no longer makes sense.
-There is a self-identity but it is part
+There is a self-identity but it is part of a greater whole and this

-of a greater whole and this whole is also part of one's self-identity.
+whole is also part of one's self-identity.
+For this reason, having more

-For this reason, having more than others does not contribute to a sense
+than others does not contribute to a sense of well-being in the way that

-of well-being in the way that it did in the past, for the 'others' are
+it did in the past, for the 'others' are oneself as well.
+This

-oneself as well.
-This experience gives rise to a new economic life with
+experience gives rise to a new economic life with a new foundation - one

-a new foundation - one which ends division among the wealthy who 'have'
+which ends division among the wealthy who 'have' and the poor who 'have

 Emotional factors limiting willingness to participate in the sharing of